Foxroad1/Ranger_team_project/docs/System requirement and install guide.md

     -scrolling is not an option, landscape mode not supported correctly
     - once the Qr-code started the Clock the app runs in background
     - Manual logout must be done to update work logs

+    Within the Android Studio SDK:
+        - The following directories lead you: Ranger_team_project\Companionapp\app\src\main\java\com\example\bethonworkercompanion
+        - To find: the 2 specific files: "RetrofitClient.kt" and "RetryInterceptor.kt"
+        - locate the followinf finction: object RetrofitClient {
+                                                            private const val PRIMARY_BASE_URL = "mod.ify.the.ip" within the caption
+        to ensure the app communicates with the server once is set for static ip.
+        - The "RetryInterceptor.kt" can be deleted and the "RetrofitClient.kt"  needs only a modification for the "RetryInterceptor.kt"  parts safely removed if this is troublesome  set the Ip within the file to the same IP as the "RetrofitClient.kt"  if that fails set it to something else, as the PRIMARY_BASE_URL is more than enough, for a normal server to be operating.